How to prepare fish for aging

 I have cut the head off in the video but you don’t have to at this point.
 In fact, you better not to.
 You should make the least possible cuts on fish when you age fish.
 If you leave the head on, make sure to take out gills and clean blood chunks around the head thoroughly.

-But a lot of times I find that cutting the head off at point will just make everything easy.
+But a lot of times I find that cutting the head off at this point will just make everything easy.
 Storing will be easy.
 Cleaning the head will be easier when it’s separated too.

-I love the fish head by the way.
+I love to cook the fish head by the way.
 I think the most tastiest meat is concentrated in the head.
 Neck has such silky texture.
 Cheek is delicate and awesome.
 Around pectoral fins is juicy flaky meat.
 I’m not a big fan of eye sockets, but it contains lots of essential fatty acids like DHA, which are not to be missed.